 📍 127, #02-27 Singapore 310127 Lor 1 Toa Payoh, 310127

 Hong Heng Fried Sotong Prawn Noodles

 This is the other Michelin bib gourmand receipent, located at the popular Tiong Bahru Food Market.
-It has a gentler, more subdued flavour profile than most other Hokkien Mee.
+It has a gentler, more subdued flavour profile than most other popular Hokkien Mee in Singapore.